netdata/netdata/src/daemon/README.md

 The system does this for speed.
 Having a separate memory arena for each thread, allows the threads to run in parallel in multi-core systems, without any locks between them.

-This behaviour is system specific.
+This behavior is system specific.
 For example, the chart above when running Netdata on Alpine Linux (that uses **musl** instead of **glibc**) is this:

 ![image](https://cloud.githubusercontent.com/assets/2662304/19013807/7cf5878e-87e4-11e6-9651-082e68701eab.png)